MichaelSDavid/michaelsdavid.github.io/index.md

   Centered
 </p> -->

-(smile) You can use the [editor on GitHub](https://github.com/MichaelSDavid/michaelsdavid.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+(smile 2) You can use the [editor on GitHub](https://github.com/MichaelSDavid/michaelsdavid.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.